RTEMS/rtems-docs/c-user/glossary.rst

         This term is an acronym for
         :term:`Multiprocessor Communications Interface Layer`.

+    MrsP
+        This term is an acronym for Multiprocessor Resource-Sharing Protocol.

     multiprocessing
         The simultaneous execution of two or more processes by a multiple processor computer system.